aws-samples/aurora-and-database-migration-labs/Labs/amazon-rds-purpose-built-workshop/lab3-AthenaFederatedQuery/README.md

  ![ddb.png](./assets/ddb.png)

 8. You will be be taken to AWS Lambda home page where the connector will be deployed as a SAM Application.
-Provide values for the following parameters and leave the rest of the values to the default.
+Provide values for the following parameters and leave the rest to the default.

    **SpillBucket**: Specify the S3 bucket name that was created as part of the CloudFormation Stack for e.g. mod-aa8afde9acf04c7f-dbworkshops3bucket-1511cfk17lzed